-The main purpose of the Pathogen Bank is to collect, identify, store, preserve and make available plant pathogens (fungal and bacterial) in a live and preserved form.
-The Collection of Plant Pathogenic Microorganisms was established in 1996 and is managed by the Plant Pathogen Bank funded by the Ministry of Agriculture and Food Economy.
+The main purpose of the Pathogen Bank is to collect, identify, store, preserve and share fungal and bacterial plant pathogens in both live and preserved forms.
+The Plant Micro-Pathogen Collection was established in 1996 and is managed by the Plant Pathogen Bank funded by the Ministry of Agriculture and Food Management.

-Depending on the species, pathogens are preserved either in mineral oil at 17°C, or frozen in a 10% glycerol solution or in liquid nitrogen at -196°C. Bacteria are cryopreserved using the Bacto Protect system and liquid nitrogen.
-Each pathogen is preserved using at least two complementary methods and is precisely documented (including photographs, morphological description, size of spores and characteristic structures).
+Depending on the species, pathogens are preserved in mineral oil at 17°C, or are frozen in either a 10% glycerol solution or liquid nitrogen at -196°C. Bacteria are cryopreserved using either the Bacto Protect system or liquid nitrogen.
+Each pathogen is preserved by at least two complementary methods and thoroughly documented (with photographs, a morphological description, and a record of spore sizes and distinctive structures, etc.).

-Currently, about 2,000 fungal isolates and about 200 bacteria species, mostly from Poland, are kept in the collection.
+The collection currently comprises about 2,000 fungal isolates and some 200 bacteria species, mostly from Poland and specifically:

 Ulica: Władysława Węgorka 20